 Start a new session

-Sessions are saved when you close the project or PhpStorm, that is, tab names, current working directory, and even the shell history is preserved.
+The Terminal saves tabs and sessions when you close the project or PhpStorm.
+It preserves tab names, the current working directory, and even the shell history.

 Configure the terminal emulator